Rfluegel1/express-web-app-template/README.md

 ## Setting up new repository

-### 1. Replace typescript-template with new repository name
+### 1. Replace express-web-app-template with new repository name

 ### 2. Set DataSource properties